LEED Green Associate Candidate Handbook

 To be eligible for the LEED Green Associate credential, you must:

-1. Agree to the and credential .
+Agree to the Disciplinary and Exam Appeals Policy and credential maintenance requirements.

 Identification requirements